codewind-resources/design-documentation/codewindServer/ProjectNetworking.md

 cwctl project link delete
     --id value,         -i value    the project id --conid value                   the connection id
-    --linkID value,     -t value    the project id of the linked project to delete --linkConID value               the connection id of the linked project to delete
+    --targetID value,     -t value    the project id of the linked project to delete --targetConID value               the connection id of the linked project to delete
 ```